scala/scala3/docs/blog/_posts/2019-06-11-16th-dotty-milestone-release.md

 development of Dotty continues according to our schedule but today, Tuesday June the 11th, we are electrified as it is the first day of [Scala Days 2019](https://scaladays.org/) which marks the *10th* anniversary of Scala Days.
-With this release we are getting closer to the _envelop_ of the new features that Dotty plans to offer.
+With this release we are getting closer to the _envelope_ of the new features that Dotty plans to offer.

 ![]({{ site.baseurl }}/images/others/scala-days-logo.png "Scala Days 2019")